Lighting for Food Processing Washdown Zones

 Hygienic Design: Eliminating Harborage Points

-• Smooth, Sloped Surfaces: A dome or sloped housing encourages water and cleaning solutions to run off completely.
+• Sloped Surfaces: A dome or sloped housing encourages complete runoff.

 Warehouse illuminated by LED high bay lights